America's political fate in the balance as key vote counts go on - KESQ

 Biden has forged slightly ahead in Michigan after several batches of early votes were posted early Wednesday.
 Michigan Secretary of State Jocelyn Benson said midday that about 100,000 ballots are still outstanding statewide, with many of those ballots from heavily Democratic areas.
 She said she is “optimistic” the majority of those ballots will be tabulated by the end of the day today.

-In Pennsylvania, Trump is ahead by less than 500,000 votes, but Pennsylvania Secretary of State Kathy Boockvar told CNN mid-afternoon on Wednesday that more than a million ballots are outstanding.
+In Pennsylvania, Trump is ahead by less than 500,000 votes, but Pennsylvania Secretary of State Kathy Boockvar told CNN mid-afternoon Wednesday that more than a million ballots are outstanding.
+Many of those outstanding votes are vote-by-mail ballots that were returned in the heavily Democratic area of Philadelphia.

 Pennsylvania’s Democratic Gov. Tom Wolf said Wednesday morning the backlog in votes yet to be processed may delay the result so much so that “we may not know the results even today,” he said.